 In this article, we will try to describe the autumn migration of Anatolian nomads.

-The second product is the milky products, especially matured cheese stuffed into sheep and goat skins preserved in caves at 2000 meters of altitude which are 12 months at 4 C Celsius.
+The second item to be sold are the milky products, especially matured cheese stuffed into sheep and goat skins preserved in caves at 2000 m, which are aged for 12 months at 4 C Celsius.

 The third product is the excess wool and goat hair which is either washed or non-washed; this is apart from the wool kept for the weaving activity to supply the family needs during the winter season.